quora/pyanalyze/docs/type_evaluation.md

 - `raise` statements of the form `raise Exception(message)`, where `message` is a string literal.
 When the code takes a branch that ends in a `raise` statement, the type checker should emit an error with the provided message.
 The return type of the call is the return annotation on the evaluation function, or `Any` if there is none.

 Conditions in `if` statements may contain:

 - A call to one of the following functions, which are covered in more detail below:
   - `is_provided()`, which returns whether a parameter was explicitly provided in a call.
+  - `is_positional()`, which returns whether a parameter was provided through a positional argument.
+  - `is_keyword()`, which returns whether a parameter was provided through a keyword argument.
   - `is_of_type()`, which returns whether a parameter is of a particular type.
 - Expressions of the form `arg is (not) <constant>`, where `<constant>` may be True, False, or None.
 If `arg` is `Any`, the condition always matches.